Isla de Pascua Province

 Isla de Pascua Province (Easter Island Province) is a Chilean province, an administrative division located within the Valparaíso Region.
-It has a 163,6 km² area and a population of 5761 inhabitants.
+It has a 163.6 km² area and a population of 5761 inhabitants.
 The provincial capital is Hanga Roa.
-Besides Easter Island, the island comprises the small and uninhabited Isla Salas y Gómez, located hundreds of kilometers east of Easter Island.
+Besides Easter Island, the province comprises the small and uninhabited Isla Salas y Gómez, located hundreds of kilometers east of Easter Island.
 It is the only Chilean province located in Oceania and has a "special regime" status, with similar attributions to regional governments.
+It was created in 1976, replacing the former Isla de Pascua Department.

 Communes

 The province includes only one commune: Isla de Pascua.